Dynamic Structure Learning through Graph Neural Network for Forecasting Soil Moisture in Precision Agriculture: Solution Approach

-where $A_{ij}^t$ is the $(i,j)$the element of $A^t$, i.e., weight of the edge $(i,j)$ in $G^t$.
 The sequence of updated node embeddings $h_i^t$ of a node $i$ over different time steps are fed to a Gated Recurrent Unit (GRU) \cite{chung2014empirical}, which is a popularly used recurrent neural network.
 The GRU unit for $i$th node at time step $t$ takes the GNN output $h_i^t$ (from Equation \ref{eq:GNNemb}) and the GRU output $h_i^{t-1}$ to update $h_i^t$, as shown below\footnote{We use the same notation $h_i^t$ as the output of both GNN and GRU.
 But they update it sequentially.}.

-where $U_t^i$, $R_t^i$ are update and reset gates of GRU at time $t$, respectively. $W_U^i,W_R^i,W_H^i,P_U^i,P_R^i,P_H^i,B_U^i,B_R^i,B_H^i$ are trainable parameters of GRU for the node $i$.
-Please note that we have separate GRUs (parameters are not shared) for different nodes.
-This significantly help to boost the performance as the temporal trend of soil moisture values are quite different in different locations.
+where are update and reset gates of GRU at time $t$, respectively. $W_U^i,W_R^i,W_H^i,P_U^i,P_R^i,P_H^i,B_U^i,B_R^i,B_H^i$ are trainable parameters of GRU for the node $i$.
+Please note that we have not shared the parameters of GRUs for different nodes.
+This helps to boost the performance as the temporal trend of soil moisture values are quite different in different locations.
 The above completes the description of a GNN+GRU layer of our temporal graph neural network.
 The output of the GRU of a layer is fed as input to the next layer of GNN.
 Two such layers of GNN-GRU pair are used for all our experiments.
+We denote $H^t = [h_1^t \cdots h_N^t]^{Trans}$, $\forall t \in [T]$.

 For soil moisture prediction at time $t$, node embeddings from the final layer GRU are used.
 The node embeddings from $t-w$ to $t-1$ are used where $w$ is a window of time steps.
 We concatenate $h_i^{t-w},\cdots,h_i^{t-1}$ and pass the vector to a fully connected layer with ReLU activation to predict the soil moisture of $i^{th}$ node at time $t$, which is denoted as $\hat{s}_i^t$.
 The window $w$ is a sliding window with stride 1.
 The loss of soil moisture prediction is calculated as: